Board Meeting Information

 It’s been a thrill to watch the development of RPA – an educational concept that has been too long in coming.
 I am pleased to serve on the PLI Board of Directors.

 BEN BOWMAN ~ MEMBER

-Ben currently works in the Oregon State Legislature as a Legislative Assistant.
-He graduated from the University of Oregon in 2014 with a bachelor’s degree in political science and eventually plans to attend graduate school to study education policy and management.
-Ben’s career goal is to work where the political process meets education policy in Oregon 0 and he’s passionate about getting students involved in civic affairs.
-In his free time, Ben volunteers with his local high school basketball team, the Oregon Association of Student Councils, and the Oregon GEAR-UP for Excellence, an organization that empowers low-income, rural students to go to college.
+Ben currently works in the Oregon State Legislature as a Legislative Assistant and lives in Tigard, Oregon.
+He graduated Phi Beta Kappa from the University of Oregon in 2014 with a bachelor’s degree in political science and eventually plans to attend graduate school to study education policy and management.
+Ben’s career goal is to work where the political process meets education policy in Oregon and he’s passionate about getting students involved in civic affairs.
+Previously, he’s worked with Oregon GEAR-UP for Excellence, which empowers low income middle and high school students from rural Oregon to go to college, and Camp Kesem, a summer camp for kids whose parents have been affected by cancer.
+In his free time, Ben volunteers with his local high school basketball team and the Oregon Association of Student Councils.

 GINNY MCPHERSON ~ MEMBER

 Ginny is a long time resident of Redmond and a former educator, teaching students in elementary and middle school.
 Her passions are serving her community and seeking ways to ensure a safe environment for children to grow and thrive.
 Ginny and her husband Steve have been Pastors for over 30 years, 18 of them in Redmond.
 She is a member of the Redmond City Council and Board of Directors for the City Care Clinic.
 Her greatest joy is being a mother and grandmother of three amazing kids.